Skip to content

 PUBLISHED

-Sam Hou Fai was chosen by the Chief Executive Election Committee to serve as Macao’s next leader today, securing 394 of 400 votes.
-Sam secured an overwhelming 98.5 percent of the total votes cast, with only four blank ballots and two absentees recorded.
-The voting session, which took place this morning at rows of enclosed booths, was completed in a mere 20 minutes.
+Sam Hou Fai was chosen by the Chief Executive Election Committee to serve as Macao’s next leader yesterday, securing 394 of 400 votes – or 98.5 percent of total votes cast, with only four blank ballots and two absentees recorded.

-Sam, who was the sole candidate, will take the reins from incumbent chief executive (CE) Ho Iat Seng on 20 December.
+Sam, who was the sole candidate, will take the reins on 20 December.
 The new CE first laid out elements of his political platform on 28 September, noting that he wanted all of Macao to “forge ahead together through upholding fundamental principles and breaking new ground.”

 [See more: Sam Hou Fai pledges to reform Macao’s government and economy]

-He said he had five priorities for his time in office: public service reform; economic diversification; national integration; the cultivating of local talent while attracting highly qualified professionals from further afield; and improving residents’ livelihoods.
+He said he had five priorities for his time in office: public service reform; economic diversification; national integration; the cultivating of local talent while attracting highly qualified professionals from further afield; and improving the local standard of living.

 [See more: Sam Hou Fai critiques Macao’s shortcomings at his first town hall meeting]